 The jovial atmosphere and strong sense of belonging of the entire community of Cave del Predil is evidenced by the interviews made with miners and villagers, which can be seen in the video room on the second floor.
 The stories convey bitterness over the mine’s closure, but also illustrate some mining processes.

-The Cave del Predil Mine is open year-round, but the days and visiting hours change depending on the time of year.
-Indicatively, in June, July and August, it can be visited daily from 09:00 to 12:30 and 13:30 to 18:30.
+The Cave del Predil Mine is open year-round, but visiting days and hours vary depending on the season.
+Generally speaking, during June, July, and August, it is open daily from 9:00 a.m. to 12:30 p.m. and from 1:30 p.m. to 6:00 p.m.

-From September to May it is open on Fridays, Saturdays, and Sundays, with one visit at 10:00 am and one at 2:00 pm.
-The mine can also be visited on national holidays, excluding December 24 and 25, and every day from December 26 to January 10.
+From October through May, it is open only on Saturdays and Sundays, with one tour at 11:00 a.m. and another at 2:30 p.m.
+The mine is also open on national holidays, except December 24 and 25, and every day from December 26 through January 10.

 The guided tour lasts one hour, plus a part dedicated to the Museum of Mining Tradition, included in the ticket, which is important to fully understand what was seen in the quarry.